NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Plan/01-dmp.md

 * Data backup and digital preservation
 * Further points: ethical and legal aspects (e.g. anonymisation), data deletion

-## Digital Preservation in DMPs
-DMPs usually ask for “long-term archiving” or “long-term preservation”, “data preservation”, “long-term data accessibility” or sometimes “data sharing”  of research data.
+**Digital Preservation in DMPs:** DMPs usually ask for “long-term archiving” or “long-term preservation”, “data preservation”, “long-term data accessibility” or sometimes “data sharing”  of research data.
 The exact terminology varies according to different funders and their DMP templates and research data policies.
 For long-term archiving, preservation and accessibility/sharing, the publication of research data in a Trusted Digital Repository (TDR) is recommended {% cite OpenAIRE_2024 england_2023_10125224 %}.
 TDRs typically fall into two categories:
 1. a repository that has a CoreTrustSeal, nestor seal (DIN 31644) or ISO 16363 certification
 2. a repository that is widely used and supported by the international research community